-Figure 9 introduces graphically the elements of the data upon which we will focus.
-The first panel of Figure 9 graphs the mean response to the question regarding inflation expectations summarized in Table 6 across age for selected cohorts.
-We replace the bin number with its midpoint and, as such, the graph does not describe mean inflation expectations, but rather the mean of the midpoints of the bins for inflation expectations, as described in Table 6.
-For the endpoints, we used the smallest value in the case of the bin with the highest inflation expectations and we used the largest value in the case of the bin with the lowest inflation expectations.
-Thus, individuals who selected "1," corresponding to the lowest expected range of inflation (less than -5%), were assigned a value of -5% and those who selected "7," corresponding to the highest expected range of inflation (greater than 5%), were assigned a value of 5%.12 Those who selected "6," corresponding to an expected inflation rate of between 2% and 5% were assigned a value of 3.5%.
+Figure 11 introduces graphically the elements of the data upon which we will focus.
+The first panel of Figure 11 graphs the mean response to the question regarding inflation expectations summarized in Table 7 across age for selected cohorts.
+We replace the bin number with its midpoint and, as such, the graph does not describe mean inflation expectations, but rather the mean of the midpoints of the bins for inflation expectations, as described in Table 7.
+For the endpoints, we used the smallest value in the case of the bin with the highest inflation expectations.
+Thus, individuals who selected "1," corresponding to the lowest expected range of inflation (less than -5%), were assigned a value of -5% and those who selected "7," corresponding to the highest expected range of inflation (greater than 5%), were assigned a value of 5%.15 Those who selected "6," corresponding to an expected inflation rate of between 2% and 5% were assigned a value of 3.5%.
 One can observe a consistent pattern regardless of which cohort one looks at.
 As the cohort gets older its inflation expectations tend to rise.

-The middle panel of Figure 9 graphs the mean expected inflation range over time for selected age groups.
+The middle panel of Figure 11 graphs the mean expected inflation range over time for selected age groups.
 Here one can observe a rising trend between 2004 and 2015 for all age groups, with significant volatility at the monthly level.

-Finally, the third panel of Figure 9 graphs the mean expected inflation range across cohorts for selected age groups.
+Finally, the third panel of Figure 11 graphs the mean expected inflation range across cohorts for selected age groups.
 Here, too, we observe a rising trend in inflation expectations as we move from older cohorts (those born in earlier years) to younger cohorts (those born in later years).
 While suggestive, one cannot make any hard conclusions from these graphs.
-For example, while the third panel of Figure 9 appears to show that inflation expectations rise as we move from older to younger cohorts, the middle panel of Figure 9 suggests that this may have been driven by a general rise in inflation expectations across all age groups and cohorts over time.
+For example, while the third panel of Figure 11 appears to show that inflation expectations rise as we move from older to younger cohorts, the middle panel of Figure 11 suggests that this may have been driven by a general rise in inflation expectations across all age groups and cohorts over time.